This is the Arizer Solo vaporizer – it’s pretty cool and performs fairly well, there are just a few important things to consider.

 Something else to keep in mind with this one is that even though it’s technically portable it’s a little too bulky, heavy and fragile to conveniently carry around with you on-the-go.
 If you’re looking for a good cordless vape to use around your home this is definitely one to consider, and I also think the Firefly 2 works very well for this purpose.
 The Mighty aint too shabby either ;)

 Click here to buy one from the authorized Arizer dealer I recommend.
 They’re currently offering free shipping, a free grinder, and a free herb storage container with this vape.
-You’ll also have a fully valid warranty and all parts will be 100% genuine.
+I get compensated if you use my referral link and I appreciate your support more than you can imagine!

 NOTE: The newest model of this vape can now be used while it is plugged in and charging, this was not previously possible with the model I show in my review below.

-Below is my original video review of the Solo:
+Below is my original video review of the Solo (it’s rough):

 The Solo is powered by an internal rechargeable lithium battery.
 It’s about as tall as a soda can but not as wide, and it actually has a little bit of weight to it.